heutelbeck/sapl-policy-engine/sapl-documentation/1_3_GettingStarted.md

 curl -N http://localhost:8443/api/pdp/decide -H 'Content-Type: application/json' -d '{"subject":"housemd","action":"use","resource":"MRT"}'
 ```

 The server returns `{"decision":"PERMIT"}` and keeps the connection open.
 Now edit `allow-mrt.sapl` while the curl is running: change `"housemd"` to `"cuddy"` and save.
-The PDP detects the change, recompiles the policy, and immediately pushes `{"decision":"NOT_APPLICABLE"}` on the same connection.
+The PDP detects the change, recompiles the policy, and immediately pushes `{"decision":"DENY"}` on the same connection.
 Change it back and `PERMIT` returns.
 No restart, no polling.

 Press `Ctrl+C` to stop the stream.